 The rafflecopter giveaway is here and the prize includes a finished copy of the book, 3 bonus prequels, and a high-res Heart of Mist map

 Thanks for stopping by!
 And like always, if you’ve read the book, what did you think?
-Let me know in the comments section, on twitter, goodreads, and/or other places!
+Let me know in the comments section!
 And if you haven’t checked it out yet, do you plan to?
-Has my rambling convinced you to?
+Have my ramblings convinced you to?